Native American disease and epidemics: History of epidemics

+In 1493, the first recorded influenza epidemic to strike the Americas occurred on the island of Hispaniola in the northern Spanish settlement of Isabela.
+The virus was introduced to the Isle of Santo Domingo by the Cristóbal Cólon, which docked at La Isabela on 10 December 1493, carrying about 2,000 Spanish passengers.
+Despite the general poor health of the colony, Columbus returned in 1494 and found that the Native American population had been affected by disease even more catastrophically than Isabela's first settlers were.
+By 1506, only a third of the native population remained.

-But Europeans also unintentionally brought new infectious diseases, including among others smallpox, bubonic plague, chickenpox, cholera, the common cold, diphtheria, influenza, malaria, measles, scarlet fever, sexually transmitted diseases (with the possible exception of syphilis), typhoid, typhus, tuberculosis (although a form of this infection existed in South America prior to contact), and pertussis.
-Each of these resulted in sweeping epidemics among Native Americans, who had disability, illness, and a high mortality rate.
-The Europeans infected with such diseases typically carried them in a dormant state, were actively infected but asymptomatic, or had only mild symptoms, because Europe had been subject for centuries to a selective process by these diseases.
-The explorers and colonists often unknowingly passed the diseases to natives.
-Historians agreed that when colonists settled for the very first time at Jamestown, it was one of the coldest periods for the last 1000 years, while the area of Roanoke suffered the largest drought of the past 800 years.
-The shortage of foods led the colonists to came into conflict with the indigenous population.
-Such conflicts and cold weather contributed much to the spread of diseases; as colder weather helped the parasite cells of malaria which carried by those European settler hosts, who further transmitted by local mosquitoes to develop faster.
-Those malaria spread into Native Americans, causing many deaths among them.
+Historians agree that when colonists settled for the very first time at Jamestown, it was one of the coldest periods for the previous thousand years, while the area of Roanoke suffered the largest drought of the past 800 years.
+The shortage of foods led the colonists to come into conflict with the indigenous population.
+Such conflicts and cold weather contributed much to the spread of diseases, as colder weather helped the parasite cells of malaria carried by those European settler hosts.
+This malaria spread into Native Americans, causing many deaths among them.

 The introduction of African slaves and the use of commercial trade routes also contributed to the spread of disease.
 Waves of enslaved Africans were brought to replace the dwindling Indigenous populations, solidifying the position of disease in triangular trade.